From Zero to 13.1 miles - Advanced & Experienced Runners – All 5

 The crucial thing you must not forget, and you really have to appreciate is that you may be able run 13.1 miles comfortably, in 2 hours, but doing 5 back-to-back will take its toll on your body and physical state.
 It will be injuries that hold you back and not your fitness levels.

-For example do your normal long run on Saturday and then add an hour run on Sunday.
+Do your normal long run on Saturday and then add an hour run on Sunday.
 Once you are happy with that do an hour run on Friday, a long run on Saturday and then 90mins on Sunday.
 Do just 3 or 4 weekends like that in Dec / Jan / Feb so your body gets used to the everyday mileage.
 But build this up slowly; don’t suddenly do a total of 4 hours running in 3 days.

 If you are experienced and confident with your pace and fitness, the key thing that may prevent you from achieving the full 5-day will be muscle injury and strain.